JuliaAI/DataScienceTutorials.jl/README.md

 * Activate that folder and add the packages that you'll need (MLJ, ...)
 * Write your tutorial following the blueprint

+**Note**: your tutorial **must** "just work" otherwise it will be ignored, in other words, we should be able to just copy the folder containing your `.jl` and `.toml` files, and run it without having to do anything special.

 Once all that's done, the remaining things to do are to create the HTML page and a link in the appropriate location.
 Let's assume you wanted to add an E2E tutorial "Dinosaurs" then in the previous step you'd have `EX-dinosaurs` and you would

 * create a file `dinosaurs.md` in `end-to-end/` by duplicating the `end-to-end/wine.md` and changing the reference in it to `\tutorial{EX-dinosaurs}`
 * add links pointing to that tutorial
   * in `index.md` following the template
   * in `_layout/head.html` following the template

 ### Publishing updates